jubra97/speedos/README.md

 ### How to use Docker

-Clone the repository and build a docker image:
+We use docker to deploy our software.
+If you want to deploy a specific version you can bould a docker image with the following commands (if you already have a local repository you can skip the *git clone* command):
 ```shell
 git clone https://github.com/jubra97/speedos.git
 cd speedos
 docker build -t speedosagent .
 ```

-Alternatively: Use our pre-built docker image
+If you just want to use the latest version you can simply use the pre-built docker image that we provide:
 ```shell
 docker pull ghcr.io/luk-ha/liveagent:latest
 docker tag ghcr.io/luk-ha/liveagent:latest speedosagent
 ```

-Start the docker container:
+To start the docker container execute the following commands:
 ```shell
 docker run -e URL="wss://msoll.de/spe_ed" -e KEY="IXT57ZEJMO6VFKF3KBZFB4LSEXBMWJ72VEYO2B6WT25UOXEIEAEN25XO" -e TIME_URL="https://msoll.de/spe_ed_time" speedosagent
 ```